-LBI was a public limited liability company (hf.) but changed to a private limited liability company (ehf.) in 2016.
-LBI the Bank's predecessor, was established by the Icelandic Parliament on 1 July 1886.
+LBI, the Bank's predecessor, was established by the Icelandic Parliament on 1 July 1886.
 In establishing LBI, the Icelandic Parliament hoped to boost monetary transactions and encourage the country's nascent industries.
 LBI's first decades of operation were restricted by its limited financial capacity and it was little more than a building society.

 Following the turn of the 20th century, however, Icelandic society progressed and prospered as industrialisation finally made inroads, and LBI grew and developed in parallel to the nation.
 In the 1920s, LBI became Iceland's largest bank and was made responsible for issuing Iceland's bank bonds.
-The issuance of bank bonds was transferred to the then newly established Central Bank in 1961 and LBI continued to develop as a commercial bank, expanding its branch network in the ensuing decades.
+The issuance of bank bonds was transferred to the then newly established Central Bank of Iceland in 1961 and LBI continued to develop as a commercial bank, expanding its branch network in the ensuing decades.

-Liberalisation of financial services in Iceland, beginning in 1986, opened new opportunities which LBI managed to take advantage of, despite some economic adversity.
+Liberalisation of financial services in Iceland, beginning in 1986, opened up new opportunities which LBI managed to take advantage of, despite some economic adversity.
 In 1997, LBI was incorporated as a limited liability company, and the ensuing privatisation was concluded in 2003.
 From 2003 to 2008, LBI operated as a private bank with substantial international activities in addition to its traditional Icelandic operations.

 Following the continuous deterioration of the financial markets and the collapse of the Icelandic banking system, the FSA took control of LBI on 7 October 2008.
 The Bank, wholly owned by the Icelandic State, was established around the domestic deposits and the majority of the Icelandic assets of the old bank.
 All liabilities and assets not transferred to the Bank were retained in LBI and a Resolution Committee was appointed to supersede the board of directors of LBI.
+LBI was a public limited liability company (hf.) but changed to a private limited liability company (ehf.) in 2016.